 Acer Chromebook 11 N7

 Note: The Acer Chromebook 11 N7 reached its Auto Update Expiration (AUE) date in June 2022 and no longer receives Chrome OS updates.
 This product is no longer available for purchase new from major retailers.
+This page is kept online as a historical reference for owners of the device.

 The Acer Chromebook 11 N7 was designed as a rugged, education-focused Chromebook built to survive the demanding environment of classrooms and student backpacks.
 With military-grade MIL-STD 810G certification, a spill-resistant keyboard capable of handling up to 11 ounces of liquid, and the ability to withstand drops from 48 inches, this 11.6-inch device prioritized durability over raw performance.
 Powered by an Intel Celeron N3060 processor with 4GB of RAM, it delivered reliable performance for basic web browsing, Google Docs, and Android apps while offering exceptional battery life that reviewers consistently praised.